zhangzh-pku/OM1/README.md

 uv run src/run.py coinbase
 ```

-The agent tracks the balance of ????? in a Coinbase wallet and sends a message when there is a new transaction.
+The agent tracks the balance of testnet ETH in a Coinbase wallet and sends a message when there is a new transaction.
 The agent can be instructed via the prompt to express appreciation for receiving tokens.
-Here is how this is done - see `/config/coinbase.json`:
+See `/config/coinbase.json` for an example for how this is done:

 ```bash
 "system_prompt": "